 The moon creates tides, and the full moon creates the largest tides.
 Less well known is that tides affect all bodies of water.
-From the largest Oceans to the smallest ponds there will be a tidal influence.
 While in the sea the tidal range can be large, in ponds it is impossible to notice with the naked eye.

-Unless you are fishing in the lower tidal zones of the river, the tide is not really relevant for trout fishing.
+Unless you are fishing in the lower tidal zones of the river, the tide is not relevant for trout fishing.
 Even the Great Lakes have a maximum of two inches of tidal range.
-The influence from Air Pressure and wind has a much greater influence on lake levels.
+That is nothing.
+The influence from air pressure and wind has a much greater influence on lake levels.

 When fishing in the tidal zones.
-It is worth knowing that some species of baitfish run during the full moon (or during the highest tide).
+It is worth knowing the trout can turn to face the direction of the flow, during an incoming tide they can be looking inland.
+There are also baitfish thay run during the full moon (or during the highest tide).
 Trout like all predators follow the food.
 So when the baitfish are running, the fish hunting trout will lie in wait hoping for an easy meal.